Why Is My Air Conditioner Leaking Water?

-- Disconnected drain line – if your air conditioner was improperly installed, its drain line can loosen over time and cause the pipe to disconnect from its connection within your air conditioner.
+- Disconnected drain line in your air conditioner – If your air conditioner was improperly installed, its drain line can loosen over time and cause the pipe to disconnect from its connection within your air conditioner.
 Similar to when the condensate drain is clogged, a disconnected drain line may cause your air conditioner to leak.

-- Cold temperatures – typically a problem near the end of cooling season, especially in Philadelphia and its suburbs, is running your air conditioner when it’s too cold outside.
-If your air conditioner attempts to cool your home when outdoor temperatures drop below 60 degrees Fahrenheit, the cooling coils may ice up and cause your air conditioner to leak water.
+- Air conditioner running in cold temperatures – In Philadelphia and its suburbs, it can be easy to let your air conditioning run long after it’s necessary.
+If your air conditioner attempts to cool your home when outdoor temperatures drop below 60°F, the cooling coils may ice up and cause your air conditioner to leak water.

-- Cracked condensate drain – over time your condensate pan may rust and crack.
+- Cracked condensate drain inside your AC – Over time your condensate pan may rust and crack.
 When this happens, your drain pan is no longer sealed and could cause water to leak from your air conditioner.

 - Your air conditioner’s air filters are dirty – A dirty air filter restricts airflow over the evaporator coils.
 As a result, the coils get too cold and freeze over.
 When they melt, excess moisture drips into the condensate pan and cause it to overflow.

-- Low refrigerant levels – Similar to a dirty air filter, low refrigerant levels result in a low amount of pressure in your air conditioning system, causing the evaporator coils to freeze over.
+- The AC’s refrigerant levels are low – Similar to a dirty air filter, low refrigerant levels result in a low amount of pressure in your air conditioning system, causing the evaporator coils to freeze over.
 If your evaporator coils freeze, it could cause the drain pan to overflow and leak water.